TheInformationLab/tableau-tools/save-my-pat/README.md

 - Authenticates using Tableau Personal Access Tokens (PAT)
 - Detects Tableau Server vs. Tableau Cloud
-- Checks token validity on Tableau Cloud.
-This is not supported by the Tableau Server REST API.
+- Checks token expiration date for Tableau Cloud.
+This is not supported by the Tableau Server REST API
-- Requires a site URI for authentication
+- Requires a Site URI for authentication
 - Compatible with both Tableau Server and Tableau Cloud

 ---